13 Tips For First-Time Home Buyers

 1. Be Sure You’re Ready To Commit To A Loan

 The No. 1 tip that we can offer first-time home buyers is to be sure you’re ready.
 The average mortgage loan term is 15 – 30 years.
 Although you don’t need to stay in your home for that long, buying a house is still a major commitment.
 Be 100% sure that you’re ready for homeownership before taking on a mortgage.

 - Am I ready to commit to this home and city for at least 5 years?

 - Do I have an emergency fund that can cover at least 3 months of expenses?

 - Do I have a stable income?

 If the answer to any of these questions is “no,” you may want to hold off on a home purchase for now.
 Keep saving.
 Keep researching.

 Consider whether you have any events on the horizon that could affect your location, income or expenses.
 If so, these are other reasons to pump the brakes.

 2. Don’t Skip The Preapproval

-It can be tempting to jump right into hunting for the perfect house, particularly if this is your first time.
+It can be tempting to jump right into hunting for the perfect house, particularly if this is your first time – and especially if you’re in a rush to move out of your parents’ house.
 However, it’s a really good idea to get a mortgage preapproval before you begin comparing properties.